Code-Institute-Solutions/Boutique-Ado/04-The-Base-Template/Base-Template-2/README.md

-# Boutique-Ado Base Template 2
+# Boutique-Ado The Base TemaplateBase Template 2